-The best way to get back your credit will be starting to pay your debts while you are still in the school.
+The best way to get back your credit will be starting to pay your debts while you are still in school.
 Usually, the score is mainly focused on payment history and how the credit has been utilized.

 Point to note while paying, student loan goes for an interest-only payment to build your credit.
 Once your credit is solid, go for a student loan consolidation to get a lower interest rate.
-It requires a solid income, a credit score of 690 and above, and the history of on-time paybacks.
+It requires a solid income, a credit score of 690 and above, and a history of on-time paybacks.

 Consolidation for Teachers

 Following are the programs which provide teacher loan consolidation -